 With over 20 optional subjects to choose from, and supported with class-leading careers advice, we equip your child with every chance to succeed.

-Governors, staff, parents and students were involved in agreeing a set of core values which define the college’s ethos.
+Governors, staff, parents and students were involved in agreeing a set of core values which define the college’s ethos, within the mission of our Trust, which is Building Leadership and Character Together.

 We define ourselves as a "Community of Courage and Commitment to Success".
-The 'values' statements below describe the college’s professional behaviours and expectations:
+The 'values' statements below describe the college’s professional behaviours and expectations, as we work to build leadership and character together:

 Our Ethos and Values align with the fundamental British Values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and belief.